A MEMORIAL football match is to be held for a former AFC Wallingford player and manager who died from cancer at the age of just 55.

 Wallingford born and bred, Charlie Allum was a well-known and popular figure around the town before his death in June last year following a 19-month battle with Cholangiocarcinoma.

-Now Mr Allum’s family has arranged a charity football match at AFC Wallingford’s ground on Saturday, July 28, at 3pm and is inviting anyone who played with, or was managed by, him to take part if they wish.
+Now Mr Allum’s family has arranged a charity football match at AFC Wallingford’s ground on Saturday, July 28, at 3pm and is inviting anyone who played with, or was managed by, him to take part if

 Money raised by the game will go to help the UK’s only Cholangiocarcinoma charity AMMF.
 There will be a charity auction after the match of signed football memorabilia.